SFA lifts ban on four more kueh manufacturers

 The four that still remain on the banned list are Tongli Food Manufacturing, Sin Hwa Coconuts Industrial, Toh Chuan Kee Foodstuff and Chit Guan Foodstuff.

-In a separate media statement on Tuesday, the SFA said that food additives like benzoic acid and sorbic acid are used to provide specific technological functions such as to preserve food or add colour or texture to it.
+SFA said food additives like benzoic acid and sorbic acid are used to provide specific functions such as to preserve food or add colour or texture to it, under certain conditions.

-They may be used only when they do not present any health risks to consumers, when there is a technological justification, and when their use does not mislead consumers.

-Benzoic acid and sorbic acid are allowed for addition into fillings like red bean paste and lotus paste, for example, as there is an established technological justification for use in these products.
+Benzoic acid and sorbic acid are allowed for addition into fillings like red bean paste and lotus paste.

 These fillings are purchased in larger bulk packages to be used as an ingredient in kueh products over a period of time, and the use of benzoic acid and sorbic acid helps to extend the shelf life of the fillings.